From Overconfidence to Coherence: Competing Like It Matters

 Book This Keynote

-- To bring this timely and compelling keynote to your audience, contact:
+- To bring this timely and thought-provoking keynote to your audience, contact:

 - 📧